silviofgantunes/desafio-americas-technology/README.md

 # Observations

-It wasn't really possible to meet all of the bonus points that have been brought up above.
-The code is still undercommented, and the comments that do exist might be part in Portuguese and part in English.
-No unitary or integration tests were written for this project so far because of time constraints.
-In my own words, if I had to sum up what I did here for this project, I would say it consists of two CRUD applications: crud-users and order-service.
-With CRUD operations, the first one manages user data and the second one does orders.
-For both of them to be used, one needs to insert a BearerToken, which one can obtain by using a third CRUD application called auth-service that manages admin (an entity very similar to users but used only for the sake of authentication) data.
-One can do all typical CRUD operations with both crud-users and auth-service, but the latter has an extra endpoint: GenerateToken.
-With order-service, one can do all operations with the sole exception of updating an order.
+It wasn't really possible to meet all of the bonus points mentioned above.
+The code is still undercommented, and the existing comments may be in both Portuguese and English.
+No unitary or integration tests have been written for this project so far due to time constraints.

+In my own words, if I had to summarize what I did for this project, I would say it consists of two CRUD applications: `crud-users` and `order-service`.
+With CRUD operations, the first one manages user data, and the second one handles orders.
+To use both of them, one needs to insert a BearerToken, obtainable by using a third CRUD application called `auth-service`, which manages admin (an entity very similar to users but used only for authentication) data.

+Typical CRUD operations can be performed with both `crud-users` and `auth-service`, but the latter has an extra endpoint: `GenerateToken`.
+With `order-service`, one can perform all operations with the sole exception of updating an order.
 The deletion of an order is restricted only to limit orders.
-When creating a order with order-service, the application sends a request to crud-users to check if the user whose ID one inserted into the payload exists.
-If he or she does, then his or her name is also returned.
+When creating an order with `order-service`, the application sends a request to `crud-users` to check if the user whose ID is inserted into the payload exists.
+If they do, their name is also returned.

-Docker was used indeed with four images and four containers being set up: one for the MySQL database, a second one for the auth-service, a third one for crud-users and a fourth and last one for order-service.
+Docker was indeed used with four images and four containers being set up: one for the MySQL database, a second one for `auth-service`, a third one for `crud-users`, and a fourth and last one for `order-service`.

-I've also uploaded a set of Postman collections (3/one for each service) and an environment.
-They're in the ./postman folder.
-The map of ports is the following: 8082 -> auth-service, 8080 -> crud-users and 8081 -> order-service
+I've also uploaded a set of Postman collections (3, one for each service) and an environment.
+They're in the `./postman` folder.
+The mapping of ports is as follows: 8082 -> `auth-service`, 8080 -> `crud-users`, and 8081 -> `order-service`.

 HOW TO RUN THIS: